DHIRAJ12SINGH/KUMAR-DHIRAJ/README.md

 # KUMAR-DHIRAJ
-WELCOME TO MY GITHUB ACCOUNT
+WELCOME TO MY GITHUB ACCOUNTS
+how are you
+plse send me your detail